 From comic strip cut-ups of Garfield and Heathcliff to product mascots like Morris and Chester Cheetah to boisterous cartoon characters like Tigger, orange cats have earned a special place in the popular imagination.
 But all it would take is a slight change in a pigment called pheomelanin for these popular cats to appear yellow or red instead.
 Pheomelanin pigment is present in all ginger cats, but the level of pheomelanin determines where a cat’s fur coloring falls on a scale of yellow to red.
-That means that orange cat breeds can also commonly be born with red or yellow fur of varying brightness depending on the level of pigment.
-But all orange cat breeds are also technicallytabby cats in addition to being ginger.
+That means that orange cat breeds can also commonly be born with red or yellow fur of varying brightness depending on the level of pigment, so they are often referred to as red cats or even yellow cats as well.
+There’s a lot of overlap where the pigment is concerned, but all orange cat breeds are also technicallytabby cats in addition to being ginger.

 While it’s a common mistake to identify a tabby as a breed, it simply refers to a unique set of markings — and the gene that causes those tabby markings is present in all cats with ginger genes.
 As a result, no ginger cat breeds are solid colors, though they can express several different patterns in their fur.
 Like blue eyes, orange fur is a recessive gene and tends to appear in some cat breeds more than others.
 With that in mind, here are eight of the most interesting orange cat breeds along with ideas for how to name them.

 #8: Turkish Angora — Royal Poise, Playful Mind